fenimore/fissure-android/README.md

 # fissure-android
 An Android App for generating and viewing GIFs.
+This application was written because although there are many alternatives out there, there are few open source GIF apps, and none on F-Droid.
+Now there is :).

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"